EOSIO/Documentation/TechnicalWhitePaper.md

 ## Objective and Subjective Measurements

 As discussed earlier, instrumenting computational usage has a significant impact on performance and optimization; therefore, all resource usage constraints are ultimately subjective and enforcement is done by block producers according to their individual algorithms and estimates.
+These would typically be implemented by a block producer via the writing of a custom plugin.

 That said, there are certain things that are trivial to measure objectively.
 The number of messages delivered and the size of the data stored in the internal database are cheap to measure objectively.
 The EOS.IO software enables block producers to apply the same algorithm over these objective measures but may choose to apply stricter subjective algorithms over subjective measurements.